unoplatform/uno/doc/articles/features/applicationdata.md

 - `RoamingSettings` - `/home/<UserName>/.local/share/<Publisher>/<ApplicationName>/Settings/Roaming.dat`

 Where `<UserName>` is the name of the currently logged-in user and `<Publisher>` and `<ApplicationName>` are values coming from the `<Identity>` node of the `Package.appxmanifest` (note that the publisher value is prefixed by `CN=` in the manifest, but this is excluded from the folder name).

+The default paths above can be overriden using the following feature flags:

+- `WinRTFeatureConfiguration.ApplicationData.TemporaryFolderPathOverride` - affects `TemporaryFolder` location
+- `WinRTFeatureConfiguration.ApplicationData.LocalCacheFolderPathOverride` - affects `LocalCacheFolder` location
+- `WinRTFeatureConfiguration.ApplicationData.ApplicationDataPathOverride` - affects `LocalFolder`, `RoamingFolder`, `LocalCaheFolder`, `LocalSettings` and `RoamingSettings`

+These properties need to be set before the application is initialized.
+The best place for this is `Program.cs`, before the `WpfHost` or `GtkHost` instance is created.

+If you intend to support both Windows and Unix-based systems for GTK target, make the path conditional utilizing `RuntimeInformation.IsOSPlatform(OSPlatform.Windows)`.